chpalaiokostas/methddRAD/README.md

                         sites in the genome
   --genome GENOME       Provide the reference genome file -h, --help            show this help message and exit

+To follow the 1st analysis approach approach use the flag *-m*.
+In this case the *--guided* and *--genome* flags are not to be used.
 ```